germangar/whook/README.md

 ### API KEYS ###
 When you first launch the script it will generate a json file.
 This file is a template to fill the accounts API data.
-This file can contain more than one account.
+This file can contain as many accounts as you want separated by commas.
 It looks like this:

 [<br>